Syncplay/syncplay/README.md

 ## How to use the server

-You need to run `rsyncplayServer.exe` somewhere.
+You need to run `syncplayServer.exe` somewhere.
 If you have public IP, you can try to launch server on your computer and give your friends your IP number, so they can connect to it.
 It will listen at port 8999, you might need to allow connections to it in your firewall/router.